8 Tips for Small Business Saturday

 Making SBS a win for your team and a part of an overall group effort will help improve your chemistry and morale.
 A further incentive could be a staff bonus or a prize for whoever has the best idea.

 Creating awareness for Small Business Saturday can be done in a range of different ways, whether it’s via word of mouth, flyers, social media posts, or a mailshot.

-Interestingly, in recent years we have seen an increase in the successful use of email as a part of small business awareness campaigns.
-With roughly 250 billion emails sent every day and a ton of tools to use them effectively, it shouldn’t be hard to see why email marketing should still have a place in your strategy.
+Interestingly, in recent years, we have seen an increase in the successful use of email in small-business awareness campaigns.
+With almost 350 billion emails sent every day and a ton of tools to use them effectively, it shouldn’t be hard to see why email marketing should have a place in your strategy.
 If anything, email marketing can be more effective than social media.

-Regardless of the method you choose, making sure your customers know you are part of Small Business Saturday is critical to improving your exposure and sales.
+Regardless of your chosen method, ensuring your customers know you are part of Small Business Saturday is critical to improving your exposure and sales.

 Extend Your Business Hours

-Having more availability on the busier days of the year is nothing new, but small businesses tend to overlook Small Business Saturday’s importance to their detriment.
+Having more availability on the busier days of the year is nothing new, but small businesses can overlook Small Business Saturday’s importance to their detriment.

-Regardless of the industry, you’re in, having extended hours or staff availability on SBS can be worth its weight in gold.
+Regardless of the industry you’re in, having extended hours or staff availability on SBS can be profitable for your business.
 Even if you’re an online-focused business, you can get your support staff to work longer shifts to pre-empt the influx of sales or customer service needed.

-Remember, for a lot of small businesses, SBS can be the busiest day of the year.
+Remember, for many small businesses, SBS is the busiest day of the year.